Cup and Saucer with Portrait of Frederick the Great, KPM, 1870

 Description

-A cup with a saucer featuring a portrait of Frederick the Great in a parade uniform with orders and a figurative handle shaped like Archangel Michael.
+A cup with saucer featuring a portrait of Frederick the Great in a parade uniform with orders and a figural handle in the form of Archangel Michael.
 The cup was painted at the KPM manufactory in 1870.
-Apparently, the pair was made as a gift for noble aristocrats.
-The cup is decorated with relief-molded Greek mythological scenes illustrating two labors of Hercules: 'Hercules and the Nemean Lion' and 'Hercules and the Cretan Bull.'
-The handle of the cup features Archangel Michael holding a shield.
-Rich gilding, chasing, and golden pearls decorate the lower part of the base.
+It appears the pair was produced as a gift for noble aristocrats.
+The cup is adorned with relief-molded mythological Greek scenes depicting two labors of Hercules: "Hercules and the Nemean Lion" and "Hercules and the Cretan Bull."
+The figural handle of the cup depicts Archangel Michael holding a shield.
+There is abundant gilding, punch-dot gilding, and a gold beaded trim on the lower part of the base.

 Lot No. 5576